marcelrad/ipelet_gml_exporter/README.md

 # Ipe GML Exporter
-A simple tool to a export a graph modeled in Ipe to gml format.
+A simple tool to a export a graph, modeled in Ipe, to gml format.
 The tool passes the generated output to your console.
 With *ipe your_file.ipe > graph.gml* you can pipe the output into a file.
 This Ipelete only handels the current page.

 * Marks represent nodes
 * Segments are undirected edges